 For instance, we have some plates with kitty print that we want to sell at our store.
 The plates are the same, but the kitty print comes in different colors and patterns.
-First, we have plates with blue, mint, and orange kitties in a solid color:
+So first, we have plates with blue, mint, and orange kitties in a solid color:

 Second, we also have plates with blue and mint kitties that come in a dotted pattern, but we don't have plates with an orange dotted kitty:

-We want the plates of each type to be sold separately, and we need to add them to our store's catalog so that customers should be able to choose the color and pattern of the kitty on the plate.
+We want to sell the plates of each type separately, and we need to add them to our store's catalog so that customers can choose the color and pattern of the kitty on the plate.
 We want to set the price of solid color kitty plates at $12 per unit and dotted kitty plates at $12.50 per unit.

-The most evident solution for us, in this case, would be to set up a separate product page for each type of the plates - with blue, mint, orange, blue dotted, and mint dotted kitties - so that each plate style will have its own product name, SKU, price, stock level and so on.
-While this solution is totally workable, the one area where it falls short is that while a customer is on the page for one specific plate style, there is no way for them to know that we have similar plates with the same print in other colors and patterns.
-We wouldn't have this problem if we had all the colors and patterns upfront on the same page.
-Well, we could add links to the other plate styles in the product description, but this would mean having to maintain five different product descriptions… not nice.
+The most obvious solution for us, in this case, would be to set up a separate product page for each plate type - with blue, mint, orange, blue dotted, and mint dotted kitties - so that each plate style will have its product name, SKU, price, stock level and so on.
+While this solution is workable, the one area where it falls short is that while a customer is on the page for one specific plate style, there is no way to know that we have similar plates with the same print in other colors and patterns.
+Of course, we wouldn't have this problem if we had all the colors and patterns upfront on the same page.
+We could add links to the other plate styles in the product description, but this would mean having to maintain five different product descriptions.
+Not handy, agree?

-Luckily, X-Cart provides a solution that allows us to add the plates to the catalog as a single product and allow our customers to select the kitty print's color and pattern as product options.
-This is possible by using the attributes feature.
+Luckily, X-Cart provides a solution that allows us to add the plates to the catalog as a single product and enable our customers to select the kitty print's color and pattern as product options.
+It is possible by using the attributes feature.
 So, we create a product, set its price at $12, and configure the attributes for this product as follows:

-At first glance, this approach seems better because now customers can see all the plate styles on one page, and we still have the different prices for the dotted and plain patterns ($12.50 and $12.00, respectively - exactly as we wanted).
-However, if we consider this setup more closely, we'll notice some major flaws:
+At first glance, this approach seems better because now customers can see all the plate styles on one page, and we still have the different prices for the dotted and plain patterns ($12.50 and $12.00, respectively - precisely as we wanted).
+However, if we consider this setup more closely, we'll notice some significant flaws: